strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 }
 ```

-As mentionned at the beginning of this guide, you can make your task content-type invisible in the admin:
+As mentioned at the beginning of this guide, you can make your task content-type invisible in the admin:

 ```json
 // ./src/plugins/todo/server/content-types/task/schema.json